 At the British Sugar factory at York, they reuse condensate to heat the raw sugar juice immediately after crushing and steeping.
 This results in severe fouling on the raw juice fluid circuit as protein and dirt are deposited out on the surface.

-At the Newark factory, they needed to boost production at one stage of the process which used pan vapours from a previous stage to heat the sugar solution while maintaining the same basic size envelope and connecting to the existing pipe work connections.
+At the Newark factory, they needed to boost production at one stage of the process which used pan vapors from a previous stage to heat the sugar solution while maintaining the same basic size envelope and connecting to the existing pipe work connections.

 The Design Problem